readthedocs/readthedocs.org/readthedocs/proxito/README.rst

 - Single version project: ``/<filename>``
 - Subproject: ``/projects/<subproject-alias>/<subproject-path>``

-Custom path prefixes can be used to change from where the documentation is served from, and even change the ``/projects`` prefix for subprojects.
+Custom path prefixes can be used to change the prefix from where the documentation is served from, and even change the ``/projects`` prefix for subprojects.
 These prefixes can be changed per project, with the following Project model attributes: